Legionella: understanding the bacteria behind Legionnaires’ disease

 Veterinarian of Aristotle University of Thessaloniki - Kings College London, MSc in Food Technology and PhD in Microbiology

-Legionella is a type of bacteria that can cause Legionnaires’ disease, a serious and potentially life-threatening form of pneumonia.
-The bacteria are found in natural and man-made water systems, including hot tubs, cooling towers, hot water tanks and plumbing systems.
-In this article, we will discuss the characteristics of Legionella, the symptoms and diagnosis of Legionnaires’ disease, and measures that can be taken to prevent infection.
+Legionella is a genus of bacteria that can cause Legionnaires’ disease, a serious and potentially life-threatening form of pneumonia.
+The bacteria are found in natural and man-made water systems, including hot tubs, cooling towers, hot water tanks and all kinds of plumbing systems.
+People get infected by inhaling contaminated aerosols or by aspiring contaminated with Legionella, water.

 Characteristics of Legionella